apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/defaultusersync.md

 | Group property mapping        | `group.propertyMapping`       | List mapping definition of local properties from external ones. |
 | | | |

+#### Automatic Membership with AutoMembershipConfig
+Since Oak 1.42.0 ([OAK-9463]) the auto-membership behavior can be extended to allow for conditional group membership based on characteristics of a given synced external identity.
+In addition to configuration options `group.autoMembership` and `user.autoMembership` that apply for all groups/users, the new interface [AutoMembershipConfig] can be implemented to defined fine-grained membership e.g. based on external group membership or on particular properties defined with a given external user.

+The `DefaultSyncHandler` is tracking services implementing [AutoMembershipConfig] that match the handler by name.
+If present the additional membership defined by the [AutoMembershipConfig], will be reflected upon default and dynamic sync together with the original, 'global' auto-membership configuration.

 #### Configuration of the 'Apache Jackrabbit Oak External PrincipalConfiguration'

 Please note that the `ExternalPrincipalConfiguration` _("Apache Jackrabbit Oak External PrincipalConfiguration")_